 As with all new sectors, there is always the possibility of loose rock, so be extra careful!

 Read Chris Craggs’ full account here, and feel free to send us your comments and feedback should you climb any of the new routes.

-This entry was posted on Thursday, March 10th, 2011 at 11:48 and is filed under Kalymnos news.
+This entry was posted on Thursday, March 10th, 2011 at 11:48 and is filed under Kalymnos news, New Sectors.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.

 One Response to “St. George, a new climbing sector in Kalymnos”